 Most personal financial columns have a strong emphasis on investments.
 How do you get richer?
 How much can your money grow by?
 What are you worth?
-This is understandable as it is something that appeals to the greed element in most people but it is actually the wrong focus when it comes to money management.
+This is understandable as it is something that appeals to the greed element in most people.
+This is actually the wrong focus when it comes to money management.
+Having money for the rest of your life involves a repetitive behaviour carried on throughout your life.

 Those who have either read the book or seen the various films or TV series of Jane Austen’s “Pride and Prejudice” might recall that Mr Darcy was seen as being attractive as a potential husband not necessarily because he was handsome but because he had an income of £10,000 a year.
 The emphasis then was not on being a millionaire but on having at least a sufficient income to live on.